 - Users have reported pod attachment isn’t very secure (and can fall off during a long or bumpy run)

-- Works best for outdoor running only (you can use it on a treadmill but you won’t get any data the requires GPS, like running power or running efficiency)
+- Works best for outdoor running only (you can use it on a treadmill, but you won’t get any data that requires GPS, like effort or efficiency)

 RunScribe: Research-driven for higher-level athletes

 RunScribe’s research-driven performance has been highly sought after by some leading health and fitness industry professionals.
 This (pair) of pods provides you with the precise biomechanics needed to determine your overall gait analysis.